 - Proof. (i) If V(G) can be partitioned into 4-sets, each inducing a C_4 , then G is a \mathcal{D} graph by Corollary 2.2(ii).
 Conversely, assume that V(G) can not be covered by vertices of disjoint C_4 .
-Let H be a graph obtained by iteratively removing end-blocks C_4 of G. Then H is not the empty graph and by Lemma 5.2, the outcome of the S-game on H is the same as the outcome on G. But then Staller wins the game on G by Lemma 5.3. - (ii) Assume first that there exists a sequence of end-blocks C_4 such that iteratively removing them yields an \mathcal{N} -star cactus, denote it with H. Then Dominator considers the game as being played on the disjoint union of several C_4 s and H. Each C_4 is \mathcal{D} by Proposition 2.3, and H is \mathcal{N} .
-Hence by Corollary 2.2(ii) and by starting the game on the part that is \mathcal{N} , Dominator can win playing first.
+Let H be a graph obtained by iteratively removing endblocks C_4 of G. Then H is not the empty graph and by Lemma 5.2, the outcome of the S-game on H is the same as the outcome on G. But then Staller wins the game on H by Lemma 5.3. - (ii) Assume first that there exists a sequence of end-blocks C_4 such that iteratively removing them yields an \mathcal{N} -star cactus, denote it with H. Then Dominator considers the game as to be played on the disjoint union of several C_4 s and H. Each C_4 is \mathcal{D} and H is \mathcal{N} by Proposition 2.4 and Lemma 5.1.
+Hence by Corollary 2.2(ii), Dominator can win playing first.
 On the other hand, if Staller plays first, then by Lemma 5.2, the outcome of the S-game on H is the same as on G. Hence Staller wins on G.

 Conversely, suppose that there does not exist a sequence of end-blocks C_4 such that iteratively removing them yields an \mathcal{N} -star cactus.
 Consider the D-game played on G and let u be the first move of Dominator.
-Let H be a graph obtained from

-G by iteratively removing pendant blocks C_4 that do not contain u until no such end-block remains.
+Let H be a graph obtained from G by iteratively removing pendant blocks C_4 that do not contain u until no such end-block remains.
 Note that $H \neq C_4$, for otherwise G can be covered with disjoint C_4 s and we are in (i).
-Then the outcome of the game on H is the same as on G by Lemma 5.2 (more precisely, the remark after the lemma is used here).
+Then the outcome of the game on H is the same as on G by Lemma 5.2.
 If H is not a star cactus, then H contains at least two disjoint end-blocks.
 One of these blocks does not contain u and this block, say B, is not a C_4 .
 Staller can play on the vertex x of highest degree in B. If $B = K_2$ then Staller wins right away, otherwise she threatens both neighbors of x in B, so she can win after the next move of Dominator.
 Suppose next that H is a star cactus.
 Then it is neither an \mathcal{N} -star cactus nor C_4 .
-Now, whatever Dominator plays as his first move, Staller has a winning strategy by Lemma 5.1.
+Now, whatever Dominator plays as his first move, Staller has a winning strategy.
 Hence G is an S graph.

-Figure 5: Examples for each type of cactus
+Figure 4: Examples for each type of cacti

-In [15] it is proved that if T is a tree, then the MBD game on T is \mathcal{D} if T has a perfect matching, it is \mathcal{N} if by iteratively removing pendant P_2 from T a star is obtained, and it is \mathcal{S} otherwise.
+In [11] it is proved that if T is a tree, then the MBD game on T is \mathcal{D} if T has a perfect matching, it is \mathcal{N} if by iteratively removing pendant P_2 from T a star is obtained, and it is \mathcal{S} otherwise.
 Hence Theorem 5.4 is a result parallel to this, where 4-cycles play the role of P_2 s and \mathcal{N} -star cacti the role of stars.
 It is also interesting to note that in the case of the MBD game P_2 is the smallest \mathcal{D} graph while C_4 is the smallest \mathcal{D} graph for the MBTD game.